devops-openhack-t4/t4-openhack-code/apis/poi/README.md

 dotnet test .
 ```

-This will run both the Unit Tests and the Integration Tests
+This will run both the Unit Tests and the Integration Tests.

 > Please note that the __Integration Tests__ require the Database to be available